manni8436/Legend-of-the-Greek-Gods/README.md

     * I saw on my deployed that the icons are alot smaller when it is viewed on a samsung device which I more then likely have to use media queires to resolve this issue

+    * I have a issue on my deployed site where the page can be zoomed out which is shoudlnt be doing it so I will try to fix it by deleting the index2.html file and make a new one to see if this solves the issue

 (testing)

 In this section write about all the tests you have done to make sure